 We recommend you complete the online version at fafsa.gov.
 The online version is faster and more efficient for you to use.
 You may create a Federal Student Aid (FSA) ID prior to completing the FAFSA.
 If you are a dependent, a parent will need to create their own FSA ID.
 You and your parent will use the FSA ID to electronically sign the FAFSA.

 If you are an international or undocumented applicant, you may complete the petition to waive your non-custodial parent form.
 This, along with a letter from a third party, will be used to determine if we can waive the information from your non-custodial parent.

 The FAFSA is free.
 There is a processing fee on the CSS Profile.
-We are not able to provide fee waivers for the CSS Profile.
+Hampshire offers CSS Profile fee waivers only for Early Action, Early Decision, and Spring semester applicants.

 The FAFSA is required each year for domestic students.
 For international & undocumented applicants, the CSS Profile is only required for your first year of enrollment at Hampshire College; we do not require the form to be submitted after your first year.
 We do not require the Non-custodial Parent Profile after the first year for international & undocumented applicants.

 Using data reported on the FAFSA for domestic applicants and the CSS Profile if an international or undocumented applicant, we determine a reasonable family contribution.
 Financial assistance is based on your financial need, which is defined as the difference between the cost of attendance and what a family is expected to contribute.

 Merit scholarships are available through the admissions application process.
 Merit scholarships are good for up to eight semesters.
 You do not need to submit the FAFSA or the CSS Profile to be considered for a merit scholarship.